How do I know what to put in each wheelie bin?

 What happens if my collection is on a public holiday?

-Check the newspapers, listen to local radio, or phone the Council on (03) 687 7200 to find out any changes to your collection day.
+Bins are normally collected as usual on public holidays.
+Check the TDC Website, Noticeboard in the Courier Website, or phone the Council on (03) 687 7200 to find out any changes to your collection day.

 How much does my weekly collection cost?